 The monkey sanctuary is 48km from Sandakan and is surrounded by oil palm plantations.
 The food sources for the proboscis monkeys has thus become quite depleted.
 So the regular feeds at the sanctuary supplement their restricted diet.

 These proboscis monkeys are quite wild although habituated.
 It is their own choice to come to the feeding platforms.
 And this arrangement offers amazing opportunities.

-Not only can visitors get up close and personal with them, photography is a breeze too.
+Not only can visitors get up close and personal with them, but photography is also a breeze too.
 No need for long telephoto lenses here!

 When you get to the Labuk Bay Proboscis Monkey Sanctuary, there are two major feeding platforms, Platform A and Platform B.

 There are four daily feeding times: Platform A is at 9.30am and 2.30pm, Platform B at 11.30am and 4.30pm.

 Labuk Bay Proboscis Monkey Sanctuary – Platform A

 We visited the Labuk Bay Proboscis Monkey Sanctuary in mid-April.
 By the time our tour group arrived at the Sanctuary, it was early afternoon.

 In hot and humid conditions, we made our way along an elevated boardwalk.